Vertebral Compression Fractures (VCFs)

 There are a few different types of vertebral fractures.
 These fractures can be the result of a North Carolina automobile accident.

-• Compression Fracture: This type of fracture commonly occurs in patients with osteoporosis, or patients whose bones have been weakened by other diseases (such as bone cancer).
-The vertebra can absorb so much pressure; if there is a sudden force of a lot of pressure, the bone may not be able to handle the stress.
+• Compression Fracture: This type of fracture commonly occurs in patients with osteoporosis or whose bones have been weakened by other diseases (such as bone cancer).
+The vertebra can absorb so much pressure; if there is a sudden force of a lot of pressure, the bone may be unable to handle the stress.
 The vertebra can fracture then.

 • Flexion-distraction Fractures: If you are in a car accident where your body is pushed forward, you may get a flexion-distraction fracture.
-Your spine is made to flex forward, but if there is a sudden forward movement that places incredible stress on the spine, it may break a vertebra or vertebrae.
+Your spine is made to flex forward, but if a sudden forward movement places incredible stress on the spine, it may break a vertebrae.

 • Fracture-dislocation: If you have any of the above fractures and the vertebra(e) moves significantly (dislocation), you have a fracture-dislocation.